Are you job hunting or looking to build more personal marketing content for various purposes? Do you have an executive

 I’m sure you’ve read a typical bio that walks you through the person’s career progression and provides hard facts.
-Aside from touching briefly on their families and perhaps hobbies, they lack vibrancy.
+Aside from touching briefly on their families and perhaps hobbies, they so often lack vibrancy.
 They give you little feel for what kind of person you’re reading about and what drives them.

 A brand biography is a storytelling tool that breathes life into an otherwise flat rehash of your resume.
 For job search and career management, a bio affords the opportunity to reinforce your brand with storytelling in a way that a resume doesn’t allow.